 A mile wide and an inch deep no more!

-Thanks to the new Common Core State Standards, adopted by 44 states, Angus’s students will be subject to the less-is-more model of math education.
+Thanks to the Common Core State Standards, adopted by 42 states, Angus’ students will be subject to the less-is-more model of math education.
 Whether it’s kindergartners learning different methods for basic addition or 12th graders mastering the meaning of calculus as well as its formulas, the same principal holds true: kids will learn fewer concepts but go deeper into the ones they do tackle.
 This new depth-over-breadth is a key shift under the standards.

 Why the shift?
 Many education experts believe that math curricula in the U.S. covers too many topics in a superficial way.
 The authors of the Common Core argue that for U.S. students to catch up to their peers in top-performing education countries like Finland and South Korea, this shift is essential.
 “For more than a decade, research studies of mathematics education in high-performing countries have concluded that mathematics education in the United States must become substantially more focused and coherent in order to improve mathematics achievement in this country,” argues the introduction to the Common Core math standards.
 “To deliver on this promise, the mathematics standards are designed to address the problem of a curriculum that is ‘a mile wide and an inch deep.’”

-This means that kindergartners no longer get “data analysis” but they do master basic addition and subtraction both conceptually and practically.
-It also means that 3rd graders won’t be doing “algebraic thinking” but spend more time nailing multiplication.
+This means that kindergartners no longer get “data analysis,” but they do master basic addition and subtraction both conceptually and practically.
+It also means that third graders won’t be doing “algebraic thinking” but will spend more time nailing multiplication.

 According to the Trends in International Mathematics and Science Study (TIMSS), which assesses math skills in 63 countries, American third graders were taught 22 topics, compared to their international counterparts, who learned only seven.
 Common Core does not curtail the number of math standards quite to the extent that high-performing countries do, but Common Core does scale back the number of topics covered in first grade to eight and third grade to 13.